dh256git/project27/src/guide/vocal/capturing-stories/Writing-questions-and-taking-notes/_posts/2023-06-05-how-to-capture.md

 ---
 layout: post
-title: Writing questions and taking notes
+title: How do you capture stories and why do you care?
 volume: vocal
 chapter: capturing stories
 tag: capturing stories